MicrosoftDocs/OfficeDocs-O365ITPro/yammer/troubleshoot-problems/troubleshoot-native-mode.md

 ### What should I include in our communications to users?**

-Below is some content you can use as-is or modify to meet your needs:
+Below is some content you can use as-is or modify to meet your needs when you're ready to communicate upcoming changes to your organization:

 We are getting our Yammer network ready to support required compliance and security policies for our organization.
 Here are some changes you will see rolling out over the next few weeks: